-To fix a dangling modifier, add the missing word and place the modifier next to it:

-Acting on numerous complaints from students, a fox was found on campus.
+To fix a dangling modifier, add the missing word and place the modifier next to it: Acting on numerous complaints from students, a fox was found on campus.
 (The fox did not act on the complaint.)

-REVISED: Acting on numerous complaints from students, security found a fox on campus.
+Revised: Acting on numerous complaints from students, security found a fox on campus.

-Example: After reading the original study, the flaws in Lee's argument are obvious.
-(The flaws did not read the study.)
+After reading the original study, the flaws in Lee's argument are obvious.

-REVISED: Reading the original study reveals obvious flaws in Lee's argument.
+Revised: Reading the original study reveals obvious flaws in Lee's argument.